 Not many girls my age are lucky enough to have a dad like mine, who had me shooting BB guns at tin cans when I was four years old.
 I have always been one of the only girls on the rifle range.
 Many of my fondest memories have something to do with hunting, shooting with my family or participating in competitions.
-As I became more involved with the shooting sports, I realized many women do not shoot because they do not have a person or mentor to introduce them to the sport.
+As I became more involved with the shooting sports, I realized many women do not shoot because they do not have a coach to introduce them to the sport.
 I wanted more women in my hometown to shoot with me—my best friends, my neighbors and especially my mother.
 This idea stuck with me for quite a while, until I finally decided to take action.
 In my senior year of high school, I decided that I was the one who was going to have to show these women how to shoot.

 I had made my decision, but I didn’t know where to start.
 I did some research, and found many organizations that offer shooting clinics designed specifically for women.
 When I realized that the National Rifle Association offered a clinic, I knew that it was the best program for me.
 I contacted the director, Elizabeth Hellmann, and she helped me to start planning.
 She was very patient and helpful, and eventually I was calling her on a weekly basis to ask her advice.
 She offered great guidance, and soon I was the clinic director.